Mapping Firms' Locations in Technological Space: A Topological Analysis of Patent Statistics: Appendix C Topological Data Analysis

 \begin{definition}[Ball] Let $r \in \mathbb{R}$ and $u \in G$.
 The (closed) ball $B_r(u)$ in $G$ is

 In words, it is the full subgraph of $G$ of all nodes at most distance $r$ from $u$. \end{definition}

-Now, consider a graph $G=(V,E)$ obtained from the Mapper algorithm applied to our data.
-From the construction of the Mapper graph, each node $v \in V$ will consist of points (firm-years) of the form $x_{i,t}$.
-To simplify, we adopt the following notation, because we want to consider firms and not firm-years for the analysis. \begin{notation} In the setting above, firm $i$ is said to be in node $v$, or, equivalently, $v$ contains firm $i$ if node $v$ contains an observation of firm $i$ at some time $t$, that is, $x_{i,t} \in v$ for some $t$.
+Now, consider a Mapper graph $G=(V,E)$ of our data.
+From the construction of the Mapper graph, each node $v \in V$ will consist of points (firm-years) of the form $l_{i,t}$.
+To simplify, we adopt the following notation, because we want to consider firms and not firm-years for the analysis. \begin{notation} In the setting above, firm $i$ is said to be in node $v$, or, equivalently, $v$ contains firm $i$ if node $v$ contains an observation of firm $i$ at some time $t$, that is, $l_{i,t} \in v$ for some $t$.
 In this situation, we write $i \in v$. \end{notation}

 For each firm $i$, we want to determine whether $i$ appears as a flare in $G$.
 One way to extract flares is to use global graph-theoretic properties of $G$, as in the method proposed in \cite{lum2013extracting} using $0$-persistence of eccentricity (or centrality).
 Instead, we start with the requirement that we only consider a structure to be a ``flare of $i$'' if each node in the flare contains $i$.
 This way, we focus on a smaller graph $G_i$ defined below, which contains only nodes that involve $i$, and look for flares therein.\footnote{More generally, one may consider a flare that involves multiple firms.
 We restrict our attention to single-firm flares in this paper because they are the most salient feature of our Mapper graphs.} We see later that this perspective simplifies computations. \begin{definition}[Induced subgraph $G_i$ of firm $i$] Let $i$ be a firm.
 Define $G_i$ to be